inetum-orleans/docker-devbox-vagrant/README.md

 `vagrant-certificates` can install CA Certificates automatically on VM certificates located in a directory of the host.

+## Synchronisation of project files through Mutagen

+This methods will give you best performances compared to NFS or Virtualbox shares.

+Voir la [documentation](https://mutagen.io) de Mutagen pour mettre en oeuvre de la synchronisation des dossiers projets

-## Synchronisation of project files through NFS
+## Synchronisation of project files through NFS (Discouraged)

+*Note: You should use [Mutagen](https://mutagen.io/) to synchronise your projects inside the VM.*

 A NFS mounting-point can be used through the plugin `vagrant-nfs4j`.